hhd-dev/hhd/readme.md

 ### I can see the original controller and that is causing issues in X
 Hiding the original controller is a complex process, so it was skipped for the v0.1.* versions of HHD.
-However, it is implemented properly in v0.2 which will be released soon.
+However, it is implemented properly in v0.2.
-Some emulators select the original controller as controller 1, which might cause issues.
+Some emulators select the original controller as controller 1, which caused issues.
-If this is the case, wait for version 2.
+This is not the case anymore.

 ### Yuzu does not work with the DS5 controller
 See above.